 The primary way Black Friday will getcha is via electronic communications, specifically the internet and TV.
-It's no use waiting until Black Friday to cancel these services, though: the first signs of an impending Black Friday happen weeks ago!
+It's no use waiting until Black Friday to cancel these services, though: the first signs of an impending Black Friday happen weeks prior!
 You have to be prepared.
 Rip out as many wires in your house / bunker / compound as you can.
 This should prevent Black Friday from electronically infiltrating your life.

 Black Friday propaganda can also sneak into your life in print form via the most innocuous of sources: the lowly newspaper.
 The quandary with canceling your paper delivery — outside of taking away your paperboy's livelihood — is that newsprint is the perfect medium to paste over your windows to black out any and all Black Friday happenings taking place in the outside world.

 Learning how to hunt, skin, and dress wild animals is probably the easiest way to feed your family once supermarkets are no longer an option.
-Starting a garden with a variety of vegetables and fruits can also go a long way in tiding you over during a Black Friday crisis.
-If you're scared of dirt, you can even try aquaponics as a way of growing plants without soil.
-The added benefit is that you can look down on regular, soil-based farmers ... that is if any others make it through Black Friday alive.
+Starting a garden with a variety of vegetables and fruits can help you last through a Black Friday food crisis.
+Scared of dirt?
+Try aquaponics!
+Not only does that allow you to grow plants without soil, but it comes with the added benefit that you can look down on regular, soil-based farmers (that is if any others make it through Black Friday alive).

 The best protection from Black Friday radiation is a shielded underground bunker.
 It helps if there is an abandoned missile silo nearby that you can convert into a safe, secure place for you and your family.
 Barring that, any old cold-war-era bomb shelter will do just fine, too.
 However, we fear that if you have not already built a bunker by this point, it might be too late to do so.
-Unless you act fast, your family is going to have to make do surviving Black Friday above ground in a normal, old house.
+Unless you act fast, your family is going to have to make do surviving Black Friday above ground in a normal old house.

 In the end, no amount of preparation can stop Black Friday from happening.
 All you can do is grab your family, some dehydrated rations, hunker down in your bunker, and just pray you'll survive this year's onslaught of Black Friday sales!
 If you think we're being alarmist or if you think that a Black Friday can never happen in our lifetimes then think again!
 It's real and it's coming.
 We're not crazy... we think.